tresorg/tresorg.github.io/README.md

-thougts and ideas on software engineering, combinatorics, signal processing and complex systems
+thoughts and ideas on software engineering, combinatorics, signal processing and complex systems